policy agenda

 Action in progress

-RICLC is currently working to advance H7036 in the Rhode Island State Legislature.
+RICLC is currently working to advance legislation in the Rhode Island State Legislature to support essential funding for civics education in schools across Rhode Island.

-This legislation would support essential funding for civics education in schools across Rhode Island.
-There is a pressing need; according to the 2022 State of Civic Education In Rhode Island report:
+There is a pressing need for this funding.
+According to RICLC’s 2022 State of Civic Education In Rhode Island report:

 Only 21% of administrators said their district has standalone civics courses.